lambduli/monolog/README.md

 ```prolog
   A = s(A)
 ```
 This is obviously incorrect and breaks all kinds of rules, but `SWIPL` defaults to that behaviour so `Monolog` offers it too.
-So should you enjoy your answers incorrect and recursive, `Monolog` got you covered.
+So should you enjoy your answers incorrect and recursive, `Monolog`'s got you covered.

 ____